lbl-srg/obc/specification/source/cdl.rst

    annotation (__cdl(semantic(<semantic information>)))
    annotation (__Buildings(semantic(<semantic information>)))

-The top-level block declaration shall house the ``metadataLanguageDefinition`` within the  ``semantic`` section. ``metadataLanguageDefinition`` will be used to define the different types of semantic information that will used throughout the CDL block.
-The ``metadataLanguageDefinition`` can also contain relevant information about the ``metadataLangauge`` such as a short description of the language/schema or pointers to the webpage of the ``metadataLanguage``.
+The annotation declared in the class definition shall contain the ``metadataLanguageDefinition`` within the  ``semantic`` section. ``metadataLanguageDefinition`` will be used to define the different types of semantic information that will used throughout the class and can also contain relevant information about the ``metadataLangauge`` such as a short description of the language/schema or pointers to the webpage of the ``metadataLanguage``.
 It will follow the following syntax:

 .. code-block:: modelica

    annotation (__cdl(semantic(metadataLanguageDefinition="<metadataLanguage> [version] [format]" "<description or URL>"))) annotation (__Buildings(semantic(metadataLanguageDefinition="<metadataLanguage> [version] [format]" "<description or URL>")))

-``metadataLanguageDefinition`` could be semantic data schemas such as  Brick, Project-Haystack, ASHRAE 223p etc. or it could just be a natural language description.
-The optional ``version`` represents the version of the ``metadataLangauge`` used in a particular sequence and the optional ``format``  represents the format this will be expressed in.
+The ``metadataLanguage`` could be semantic data schemas such as  Brick, Project-Haystack, ASHRAE 223p etc. or it could just be a natural language description.
+The optional ``version`` represents the version of the ``metadataLangauge`` used in a particular class or sequence and the optional ``format``  represents the format this will be expressed in.
 The format will be expressed using  `MIME types <https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types>`_.

 [Example: